tbidne/shrun/README.md

 Lines are formatted `<cmd_key>=<command value>` (no angle brackets).

 Each line can be separated by as many new lines as desired, and comment lines start with a #.
-Command values themselves can include multiple commands delimited by commas, and they may reference other commands.
+Command values themselves can include multiple commands delimited by two commas, and they may reference other commands.
 For instance, given a legend file:

 ```text
 cmd1=echo "command one"